 What is the toughest part of your days right now?
 The best?

-It would be when I stay up all night, fall asleep at 5 AM, wake up past noon, and go on my phone all day.
-Usually, by 10 p.m., I’ll begin questioning my life choices and just start hating myself for being so unproductive.
+It would be when I stay up all night, fall asleep at 5 a.m., wake up past noon, and go on my phone all day.
+Usually by 10 p.m., I’ll begin questioning my life choices and just start hating myself for being so unproductive.
 I have so many priorities set but I just have no drive to reach them at all.
-I kind of just go through the day watching TV and then feeling like I should do some work, but before I know it, it’s the end of the day, I don’t get any work done.
+I kind of just go through the day watching TV and then feel like I should do some work, but before I know it, it’s the end of the day, and I don’t get any work done.

 But the best part of my days would definitely be baking.
 When I bake, I mostly do it for my brother and myself because my parents don’t like sweets.
 And, I don’t know, everything just tastes so much better when it’s homemade and fresh out of the oven.
 I usually like making cookies, brownies, chocolate cakes, and any other chocolatey things because I am obsessed with it.
 I usually eat everything that I make in a day.
 I don’t understand people who make a batch of cookies and eat two and ration the rest out for the week.
 I have to eat everything that I bake, on the same day, or I cannot function.